Freyavf/arcdps_top_stats_parser/README.md

 The script ```parse_top_stats_detailed.py``` shows the performance of all players contributing to each desired stat considering total values, average values, consistency and percentage of top stats reached for all desired stats.

-Output is given as .xls and .json file for further processing.
+Output is given as .xlsx and .json file for further processing.
 Here are some example output files: ![example output](/example_output/).
 They are explained in detail on the ![wiki](https://github.com/Freyavf/arcdps_top_stats_parser/wiki/Output-Files).

 Note that currently, this tool is meant mainly for analyzing wwv fights, and I am not sure how applicable it is for pve raids since I don't do them - feel free to test and give me a shout if anything is not working though (contact details below).